-Rendering of services
+· Rendering of services

 Revenue from the provision of services is recognised on the date of delivery of those services to the care recipient.
+This revenue includes NDIS funding.

 Sale of goods

 Revenue from the sale of goods is recognised when the significant risks and rewards of ownership have passed to the customer at the point that title passes.